Craig Murray

 Personal Injury

 - He has acted for defendants and claimants in high value RTA claims involving vehicles, cyclists and pedestrians.
 He is familiar with preparing and leading evidence on driver perception, conspicuity and accident reconstruction.
-He regularly prepares and leads evidence from motor engineers and forensic collision investigators.
+He regularly leads evidence from motor engineers and forensic collision investigators.

 - He has experience of a full range of employer liability claims, including: work equipment cases, accidents at height, accidents on construction sites, and fatal diving accidents.

 - Craig has successfully defended occupiers’ liability claims concerning listed buildings (Brown v.
-Lakeland 2012 Rep LR 140; Norgate v.
+Lakeland 2012 Rep LR 140; and Norgate v.
 Britannia Hotels [2018] 8 WLUK 71).

 - Craig has acted for claimants and defendants in mesothelioma and other asbestos-related disease cases.
 He has acted for claimants in noise-induced hearing loss cases, HAVS cases and silicosis claims.
 He has acted for claimants and defendants in Legionella claims.